consentdotio/benchmarks/packages/cookiebench-cli/README.md

 - ✅ View default iterations from config files
 - ✅ Override iterations for all benchmarks or use individual config values
 - ✅ Sequential execution with progress indicators
-- ✅ Automatic results panel display after completion (toggle on/off)
+- ✅ Automatic results panel for completed benchmarks (no extra selection needed)
 - ✅ Comprehensive metrics: scores, insights, Core Web Vitals, resource breakdown, network waterfall
 - ✅ Error handling - continues to next benchmark on failure
 - ✅ Summary report at the end